blair-robot-project/outreachbot/README.md

 ## Workflows

-There are currently three workflows, `run-tests.yml` to run tests, `ktlint.yml` to check formatting, and `gen-docs.yml` to generate documentation.
+There are currently two workflows, `run-tests.yml` to run tests and `gen-docs.yml` to generate documentation.
 Here is how `gen-docs.yml` works:

 - It's triggered whenever you push to `main`
 - It runs `./gradlew dokkaHtml` to generate HTML from all our doc comments